 We offer many shapes and sizes.
 While the most standard shapes are the 20cm x20cm square tile and 23cm x 20cm hexagonal tile, we have a number of other options.
 View the full list

 Can the tiles be cut and how?

 Cement tiles cut very cleanly and easily with a wet saw.
 You can even use the saw to cut mitered edges for corner installations.

 Can I order a sample and what is the cost and turnaround time?

 We are very happy to provide custom samples.
 It takes us 10 days to produce custom samples.
 We then ship them via FEDEX.
 Samples cost more than the tiles that comprise a normal order as they require more labor from our team and additional supplies in addition to the cost of FEDEX.
-For the US, the costs are the following:

 How are the tiles made?

 Our tiles are produced in our Marrakech atelier using a technique that dates back to the mid 1800s.
 You can see a video showing how the tiles are individually handmade by our team of talented tile artisans